gbinal/p-o-d.github.com/schema.md

 Description         | Human-readable description (e.g., an abstract) with sufficient detail to enable a user to quickly understand whether the asset is of interest. | description
 Download URL        | URL providing direct access to the downloadable distribution of a dataset.                                                                      | accessURL
 Format              | The file format or API type of the distribution.                                                                                              | format
-Tags                | Tags (or keywords) help users discover your dataset, please include terms that would be used by technical and non-technical users.             | keywords
+Tags                | Tags (or keywords) help users discover your dataset, please include terms that would be used by technical and non-technical users.             | keyword
 Last Update         | Most recent date on which the dataset was changed, updated or modified.                                                                         | modified
 Publisher           | The publishing agency.               | publisher
 Contact Name      | Contact person's name for the asset.                                                                                       | person